August 18, 2011

+If this fighter is correct in his allegations about his fellow fighters, then where is the public outrage about this behavior? Â When are we going to see Congressional hearings about the heavy use of these drugs?
+More to the point, where is law enforcement?? Â To possess these drugs without a legitimate prescription is a felony in most jurisdictions. Â Therefore, many of these fighters should be serving time in jail!
 Public leaders, wake up and recognize that our kids watch these fighters just like they do baseball and football players. Â And that we should not continue to be “shocked” to find such a large number of kids that are making the decision to use steroids to help them out in whatever sport they are participating in.
 Don

 Krzysztof Soszynski Believes 85 to 95 Percent of Fighters UseÂ SteroidsÂ byÂ Mike FaganÂ onÂ Aug 18, 2011 11:15 AM EDTÂ inÂ UFC QuotesBen Saunders, Hallman told Inside MMA that he believed, at the very lowest possible number, 50% of fighters in the sport used steroids.
 He would later rescind those comments in his post-fight interview with Joe Rogan.